-At June 30, 2016, the School had cash and cash equivalents of \$222,822.
+At June 30, 2017, the School had cash and cash equivalents of \$471,991.
 Substantially all cash and cash equivalent are part of an investment pool controlled by the personnel of the State Treasurer's Office in Dover, Delaware, and any investment decisions are made by the State Treasurer's Office.
+These funds are considered to be highly liquid and available for immediate use and, thus, are recorded as cash equivalents in the financial statements.